You are here

 - An electronic, signed copy of the complete charter contract between the charter school and its authorizer, including all elements required in §22-30.5-105, C.R.S.:

 - A clear start and end date of the term of the charter contract

 - Signatures of both the charter school and the authorizing local board

 - A list of the non-automatic waivers from state statute and rule the school is requesting

-- A replacement plan for all non-automatic waivers specifying the manner in which the charter school will comply with the intent of the waived statutes.
-View a Sample Replacement Plan.
+- A rationale and replacement plan for each non-automatic waiver requested specifying the manner in which the charter school will comply with the intent of the waived statutes View a Sample Replacement Plan (DOC)

 Contract Extensions: In the event that CDE already has a signed copy of the complete charter contract on file, including the current list of waivers and their replacement plans that the charter school wishes to invoke, an authorizer would only need to submit a signed board resolution to CDE to seek an extension of the existing waivers as long as the resolution states the new end date of the contract term.

 In an effort to help support charter schools and their authorizers in the waiver request process, CDE is offering the following optional tools and resources:

-- Sample Addendum Form: This form may be used as the appendix section within a charter contract to identify waivers requested and replacement plans for each request.
+- Sample Addendum Form (DOC): This form may be used as the appendix section within a charter contract to identify waivers requested and replacement plans for each request.
 Some districts have indicated that they would like to have a form they use consistently to make this process more straightforward for their staff and board.

 - Optional Early Review Process: CDE staff are happy to engage in review and feedback prior to a district finalizing their contract in terms of board resolutions and signatures.
 Generally, this can be a review just of the waiver appendix section, whether districts use the optional sample addendum mentioned above or one of their own design, which includes identification of non-automatic waivers and a rationale and replacement plan per waiver.
 Please submit your request for early review and related appendices to SOC@cde.state.co.us.
 Please allow 1-2 weeks for a response.